The Blot

 The Blot is a 1921 American silent drama film directed by Lois Weber, who also co-wrote (with Marion Orth) and produced the film (with her then-husband, Phillips Smalley).
 The film tackles the social problem of genteel poverty, focusing on a struggling family.
-It stars Philip Hubbard, Margaret McWade, Claire Windsor, and Louis Calhern.
+It stars Philip Hubbard, Margaret McWade, Louis Calhern, and Claire Windsor.

 Weber filmed in real locations, using as much natural lighting as possible.
 Scenes were filmed on location around Los Angeles, particularly at the old University of Los Angeles campus, now Los Angeles City College.
 Many supporting roles were given to non-professionals.

 The Blot was restored by Kevin Brownlow and David Gill for British television.
 Brownlow singles out the film for praise in his book Behind the Mask of Innocence (1990).
 The Blot screened at the San Francisco Silent Film Festival in 2002.
 It was released on DVD in 2006 with expert audio commentary by film historian Shelley Stamp.

 Plot

 At the end of class, poorly paid college professor Andrew Griggs begs his unruly students to show more appreciation for his efforts to teach them.
-Among the most disrespectful are a spoiled trio led by Phil West (Louis Calhern), whose father is the school's wealthiest trustee; Bert Gareth, a congressman's son; and Walt Lucas, a 23-year-old who must graduate to receive his inheritance.
+Among the most disrespectful are a spoiled trio led by Phil West, whose father is the school's wealthiest trustee; Bert Gareth, a congressman's son; and Walt Lucas, a 23-year-old who must graduate to receive his inheritance.

 Unbeknownst to his friends, Phil's interest has been piqued by the professor's daughter, Amelia (Claire Windsor).
 He frequently drops by the public library where she works, just to be able to speak to her.
 She, however, is unimpressed by him and his wealth.

 The Griggs' poverty is contrasted with the prosperity of their next-door neighbors.
 "Foreign-born" shoemaker Hans Olsen is sympathetic to their plight, as is his eldest son Peter (Amelia's secret admirer), but his wife strongly dislikes what she considers Mrs. Griggs' superior airs.

 One day, Phil finally manages to persuade Amelia to let him drive her home after work, as it is raining (and her shoe has a hole in it).
 He is invited inside.
 Mrs. Griggs, knowing who he is, decides to spend what little she has on some fancy sandwiches, cakes and tea in an attempt to put up a brave front.
 She is heartbroken to find when she brings them in that Phil has departed and poor Reverend Gates (another of Amelia's admirers) is to be the recipient of her expensive bounty.
 As a result, Mrs. Griggs is unable to make the mortgage payment on the house.

 Juanita Claredon (Marie Walcamp), another of the country club set, considers herself Phil's girl.
 Noting a change in the now more thoughtful and considerate man, she follows him one day to the library and sees her rival.
 Eventually, she realizes that his love for Amelia has matured him, and wishes him well.